 The financial statements have been prepared in accordance with the requirements of the Financial Markets Conduct Act 2013 and under New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
 They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities and the Registered Bank Disclosure Statement (New Zealand Incorporated Registered Banks) Order 2014 (as amended).
 The financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IASB").

 These financial statements were authorised for issue by the Board of Directors on 24 May 2023.

 Information in the financial statements is included only to the extent we consider it material and relevant to the understanding of the financial statements.
 A disclosure is considered material and relevant if, for example:

-- the amount is significant in size (quantitative factor); - the information is significant by nature (qualitative factor); - the information is critical to a user's understanding of the impact of significant changes in the Banking Group's business during the period (qualitative factor):
+- the amount is significant in size (quantitative factor); - the information is significant by nature (qualitative factor); - the user cannot understand the Banking Group's results without the specific disclosure (qualitative factor); - the information is critical to a user's understanding of the impact of significant changes in the Banking Group's business during the period (qualitative factor); - the information relates to an aspect of the Banking Group's operations that is important to its future performance (qualitative factor); or - the information is required under legislative requirements of the Financial Markets Conduct Act 2013 or by the RBNZ.